La-Nique/Syllabus/README.md

 ## Attendance

 Attendance is expected for *each and every class* meeting.
-Each student is allowed five (5) absences for any reason except on days when there are presentations or exams.
-Absences exceeding the allowance or absence on a presentation day for any reason results in a 0.2% deduction from the attendance grade.
+The instructor will start the class on time, and students are expected to be present on time.

 ## Academic Violations

 Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 Special attention is given to CONTRACT CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).
+Academic violations will be pursued to the fullest extent possible, including failure from the course.

 ## Discussion and Q&A

 This term we will be using [Piazza](http://piazza.com/hunter.cuny) for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.
 Rather than emailing questions to me, I encourage you to post your questions on Piazza.
 If you have any problems or feedback for the developers, please [email them](mailto:team@piazza.com).

-Find our class page [here](http://piazza.com/hunter.cuny/fall2018/csci40500771100/home) and [sign up](https://piazza.com/hunter.cuny/fall2018/csci40500771100) for the forum.
+Find our class page [here](http://piazza.com/hunter.cuny/spring2020/csci40500771100/home) and [sign up](https://piazza.com/hunter.cuny/spring2020/csci40500771100) for the forum.

 ## Email